-There are many safety standards for motorcycle helmets, and keeping track of each of them can be very puzzling.
+There are many safety standards that different motorcycle helmet brands follow.
+And keeping track of each of them can be very puzzling.
 We have discussed some of the common standards to let you know how they rate your helmets as safe.
 Before buying a motorcycle helmet, please ensure that any one of the following standards certifies your helmet because it can effectively reduce head injury in an accident.

 DOT (Department of Transportation)

 The DOT standard was issued in 1974.
 All helmets in the US must be DOT certified before they can be used on public highways.
 The helmet manufacturers test the helmet themselves to be sure that it is DOT approved.
 There is no reporting required for this standard.
 However, the government performs some random tests to ensure that the helmets meet the DOT standards.
 The helmets go through the following tests;